Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 Compared to Clang's **Abstract Syntax Tree (AST)**, LLVM IR provides a different level of abstraction by encapsulating extra execution details to enable more powerful program analyses and transformations.

 ### Writing an LLVM Pass with the new PassManager
+A Pass in LLVM is the basic unit that is required to perform certain actions against LLVM IR.